Introduction

 Operationalize the six dimensions with a weighted scorecard aligned to business priorities:

-2) Convert each dimension into objective criteria and evidence requests.
+2) Convert each dimension into RFP questions and evidence requests.

 3) Run structured pilots tied to KPIs and SLOs.